Uchilishtna Gora Nature Reserve

-Uchilishtna Gora (Училищна гора, literal translation: "School Forest") is a maintained nature reserve in the Balkan Mountains of Bulgaria, located in the territory of Bozhenitsa village, in the municipality of Botevgrad, Sofia Province.
+Uchilishtna Gora (Училищна гора, literal translation: "School Forest") is a maintained nature reserve in the Balkan Mountains of Bulgaria, located in the territory of Bozhenitsa village, in Botevgrad Municipality, Sofia Province.
 The closest settlements are the villages of Bozhenitsa (2.3 km), Lipnitsa (4.3 km) and Skravena (5 km).
 The area of the maintained reserve is 134.7 ha.

 Established in 1963, on 15 October 1999, the Bulgarian Ministry of Environment and Water categorized the "Uchilishtna Gora" Reserve into a maintained reserve aiming at the maintenance and protection of the oak forest with trees, some of which are higher than 30 metres and up to 200 years old.
 The State Forest Administration in Botevgrad has scheduled a list of activities aimed at the protection of the reserve: